julber95/fraud-detection-ML/README.md

-# Fraud Detection Using Machine Learning
+# Fraud Detection using Machine Learning

 **A machine learning project designed to detect fraudulent transactions in customer purchases.**
 The goal is to optimize the **Precision-Recall AUC (PR-AUC)** to accurately identify fraudulent transactions while minimizing false positives.